enstit/UNITS-AdvancedProgramming/README.md

 </summary>

-* It is a template (a class or function template) which can take a variable number of arguments.
-* (Alessandro Cesa) A variadic template is a template with more than one variable, where the type of the templated variable can change.
+A variadic template is a template with more than one variable, where the type of the templated variable can change.

 </details>